 2. Not communicating

 Decisions about money are rarely made logically.
-Emotions and human behaviour usually dominate decision making and leads to differing styles of managing and investing money.
+Emotions and human behaviour usually dominate decision making and this leads to differing styles of managing and investing money.
 Without discussing these differences, this can lead to conflicts between couples.
 This communication should extend beyond partners, particularly where there are adult children who may inherit family wealth.
-Often it is the adult children who end up dealing with things in the event of later life care and settling an estate.
+Often it’s the adult children who end up dealing with things in the event of later life care and settling an estate.

 3. No or little emergency fund

 It’s normal to think bad things won’t happen to you.
 Without this, our ancestors would never have left the safety of their campfires in search of more.
 This way of thinking remains deep rooted in our brain, which frequently leaves many people short of funds when boilers break, and jobs are lost.
 A good rule of thumb is to have the equivalent of at least three to six months’ living expenses readily available in cash deposits.

 4. Insufficient protection

 As the average life expectancy continues to increase, many people are now finding themselves financially responsible for not only young children but older family members too.
 This increased responsibility makes it all the more important to consider how loved ones would cope if you were to suffer an incapacitating illness or even death.